Nevenall/sufficient-reason/System/Working Magick.md

 # Working Magick

-  Reality may seem like a solid wall to bounce your head against, but it's true nature is far more malleable then that.
-There are some few people who've awakened to this and with their Will can affect changes in reality.
-We call this *Magick*.
+  Magick is a working of Will and whatever you want can come to pass if your have the power to push it through.

 ## Effect

-  Begin by clearly stating what you will change about reality.
-This is your narrative *effect* and it may be literally anything.
-As grand and unlikely as you can imagine, but be warned, the bigger your effect the more dice you'll give reality to resist you.
+  Clearly state what you wish to happen and pick the number and size of your Effect Dice.
+This is your narrative *effect* and it can what ever and as large as you wish, but the dice you pick for an Effect will be rolled by Reality to resist your working.

-  It's not a requirement, but if you can define your effect within the context of your magickal *practice* it will be much easier to succeed because you'll be able to add dice from your mundane traits and not just your mystickal ones.
+  If you can define your effect within the context of your magickal *practice* you'll be able to add dice from your mundane traits and not just your mystickal ones.

 ## Spheres

-  Mysticks traditionally parcel all of reality into nine *spheres* to facilitate their studies.
-Each sphere represents your understanding of some facet of reality and your ability to manipulate it.

-  Correspondence
-  ~ space, places, and relations between things
-  ~ the distance, real or metaphorical, between you and the target of your spell is a correspondence effect

-  Entropy
-  ~ decay, chaos, and probability

-  Forces
-  ~ elemental energies: fire, ice, gravity

-  Life
-  ~ things that live

-  Matter
-  ~ things that do not live

-  Mind
-  ~ sapience

-  Prime
-  ~ primordial energies of reality
-  ~ how long your spell will last is an effect of Prime.

-  Spirit
-  ~ Other worlds and their entities.

-  Time
-  ~ Perception and flow of temporal reality.

-## Breaking it Down

   Once your effect is clear enough to see what Spheres are involved, you can determine dice and roll.